AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 Dosage

-Always give Amoxiclav exactly as your doctor has told you.
+Always take Amoxiclav exactly as your doctor has told you.
 If you are not sure, ask your doctor or pharmacist.

 Patients with kidney and liver problems

-- If your child has kidney problems, the dose may be reduced. different content of the active substance or another medicine.
-Your doctor may choose a different content of the active substance or a different medicine.
+- If your child has kidney problems, the dose may be reduced. different strength of the active substance or a different medicine.
+Your doctor may choose a different strength of the active substance or a different medicine.

 - If your child has liver problems, blood tests may be done more often to see how their liver is working.